 “Many books are educational.
 Some books are important.
 Strategic Compassion is both!
 The liberation of the world from poverty depends upon Christians who can not only give money and lobby for systemic change, but who can also overcome the spiritual problem that is the real cause of poverty with the Good News of Jesus Christ.”

-Rev. John Pellowe, CEO Canadian Council of Christian Charities
+Rev. John Pellowe, CEO Canadian Centre for Christian Charities